Stereotype (STAYC song): Composition

 "Stereotype" was written and composed by Black Eyed Pilseung and Jeon Goon, and arranged by Rado.
 Musically, the song is described by NME as "future bass with flute-like synths".
 "Stereotype" was composed in the key of F-sharp major, with a tempo of 148 beats per minute.

 Commercial performance

 "Stereotype" debuted at position 27 on South Korea's Gaon Digital Chart in the chart issue dated September 5–11, 2021.
-The song also debuted at positions 3, 37, and 93 on the Gaon Download Chart, Gaon Streaming Chart, and Gaon BGM Chart, respectively, in the chart issue dated September 5–11, 2021.
 The song debuted at position 68 and 16 on Billboard K-pop Hot 100 and World Digital Songs, respectively, in the chart issue dated September 18, 2021.
 The song then ascended to position 17 on K-pop Hot 100 in the chart issue dated October 23, 2021.
 The song debuted at position 25 on Singapore's RIAS Top Streaming Chart in the chart issue dated September 10–16, 2021.
 The song also debuted at position 20 on RIAS Top Regional Chart in the chart issue dated September 3–9, 2021.
 The song then ascended to position 22 and 7 on RIAS Top Streaming Chart and RIAS Top Regional Chart, respectively, in the chart issue dated September 17–23, 2021.